truist/reveal.js/slides/rope-knots/rope-knots.md

 2. Consider how hard the knot is to remember

+3. Consider how (un)likely the knot is to be annoying

-3. Consider how likely the knot is to do what you want
+4. Consider how likely the knot is to fail disastrously

 # Let's learn some knots!